22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Step-by-Step Instructions

-Begin by making the glaze: in a medium bowl, combine the ketchup, brown sugar, apple cider vinegar, and mustard.
+Start by making the glaze: In a medium bowl, whisk together the ketchup, brown sugar, apple cider vinegar, and mustard until smooth.

 sautéing onions and garlic for turkey meatloaf

-Meanwhile, in a large bowl, combine 1/4 cup of the glaze with the Worcestershire sauce, Dijon mustard, paprika, thyme, salt, pepper, and eggs.
+Meanwhile, in a large bowl, whisk together 1/4 cup of the glaze, Worcestershire sauce, Dijon mustard, paprika, thyme, salt, pepper, and eggs until well combined.

 adding the bread crumbs and turkey to the bowl